 You write incident reports and therefore control information flow.

 You are in the best position to follow up with residents after an incident.

 You serve as witnesses in student conduct proceedings and can impact hearing decisions.

 Get to know your residents before an incident occurs.

 Be direct and honest about policies and consequences for violating them at floor meetings.

-Encourage residents to read the housing license agreement, the student handbook, and “Choices/Changes.”
+Encourage residents to read the housing license agreement and “The Source.”

 Confront policy violations without demeaning or insulting residents.

 Ensure that residents know why their behavior was confronted/documented.

 Talk with residents about an incident, not at them.